ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/affirmative/draft/index.md

 AND

-if there's NOT one agreed
+if a question has NOT been put on a consideration motion

 AND